haydenccarroll/portfolio-site/README.md

 ### TODO

-* break down some elements in home.scss
-* add images to some projects
 * make font awesome links a gradient
 * add more animation/responsive stuff
     - on contact me form, have the text insertion cursor look like a terminal one